 Following, dehydration can also lead to constipation!
 This is caused by lack of lubrication in our intestines.
 We can all imagine what happens if there is nothing to keep the intestines from moving along.
 If this doesn’t make you take another drink of water then I don’t know what will!

 Following, chronic dehydration could also cause a hormone imbalance which could result in worse than mood swings, depression or anxiety.
-Make sure to drink more water to keep your moods intact.
+Make sure to drink more water to keep your moods intact, both when you’re eating meals and throughout the day.

 A lack of water consumption can cause your liver not to function properly.
 When this happens that can cause us to crave foods that we probably shouldn’t be eating such as salty and sweet foods.
 Consider your next food craving as a cry for more water.

-Your body cannot break down stored fat without proper hydration, even if you exercise this could be what is stopping you from seeing progress.
+Your body cannot break down stored fat without proper hydration.
+Even if you exercise, this could be what is stopping you from seeing progress.
 Consider how much water you are consuming on a daily basis when you feel like your weight loss progress is in a rut.
+The sooner you start drinking more water, the sooner you’ll get to reaching you weight goal.